SupeRuier/awesome-active-learning/AL_problem.md

 In stream-based AL, the unlabeled data come with a stream manner, and the AL module decides whether to annotate the coming instance to update the model.
 This setting is not as popular as pool-based active learning.
 In most times, it needs to consider data drift where the underlying distribution is varying over time.

-The common methodology is to set a threshold and define a information measurement score, and the coming instance with a score above the threshold would be queried.
+For both the clssification and the regression tasks, the common methodology is to set a threshold and define a information measurement score, and the coming instance with a score above the threshold would be queried.

 ## Classification